mike-scott/osfoundries/src/content/blog/20180110-ble-dongle.md

  CONFIG_BT_RX_BUF_LEN=264
 ```

-You can also increase the number of connections above the default of 16 parallel bluetooth connections.
-To increase, simply change CONFIG_BT_MAX_CONN in $ZEPHYR_BASE/samples/bluetooth/hci_uart/nrf5.conf.
-We've had some success testing as many as 24 devices concurrently, but you'll want to make sure your performance is acceptable.
-Additional RX/TX buffers and larger data length should also used for better performance, if not restricted by RAM.
+You can also increase the number of connections above the default of 16 parallel bluetooth connections by changing CONFIG_BT_MAX_CONN in the same file.
+We've had some success testing as many as 24 devices concurrently, but you'll want to verify this for your use cases.
+Additional RX/TX buffers and larger data lengths should also used for better performance, if sufficient RAM is available on your device.

+Now build the hci_uart application using the modified nrf5.conf as the CONF_FILE.
+(Check out the Zephyr [Getting Started Guide](http://docs.zephyrproject.org/getting_started/getting_started.html) for build instructions if you're new to Zephyr.)

+You can now drag and drop the hci_uart binary to the "DAPLINK" mount point.
+The nRF5 device will automatically reboot and act as a BLE dongle.

-### Linux Host changes required
+### Linux Host Configuration

-To use the BLE dongle in a linux computer you simply need to configure the BT attach service to use the dongle.
+To use the BLE dongle with a Linux computer, you need to configure the btattach service.

+Instructions for systemd-based installations:

 ```
 # Create bluetooth attach configuration file